davidYichengWei/distributed_file_store/README.md

 1. Persistent storage: The file stored in the system is persistent.
 2. Balance of workload: We use a hash ring technique so that the workload on each connected storage server is approximately the same.
 3. Fault tolarance: We have 1 replica for each file chunk, so that the system can tolarant 1 server failure simultaneously.
+Two phase commit allows the files not lost in transmission
+4. Access control: The system has authentication on clients and clients only have permission to delete files they own
-4. Concurrency: The system can handle clients requests concurrently as there are many storage servers in the systems.
+5. Concurrency: The system can handle clients requests concurrently as there are many storage servers in the systems.

 ### Key Features

+Authentication: The client needs to register and login to do put/get/delete operation.

 Upload files: The client will be able to upload a file to the distributed file system.

 Download files: The client will be able to download a file from the system.

+Delete files: The client will be able to delete a file it owns

 Add servers: The system allows for adding storage servers to the system at any time while the system is running.